-In 2017, the Inc. Village of Farmingdale continued to implement a water conservation program in order to minimize any unnecessary water use.
-However, the pumpage for 2017 was 3.5 percent less than in 2016 This is most likely the result of the Village's water conservation program and the cooler and wetter weather conditions during the summer months of 2017 compared to 2016.
+In 2019, the Inc. Village of Farmingdale continued to implement a water conservation program in order to minimize any unnecessary water use.
+However, pumpage for 2019 was 1.9 percent more than in 2018.
+This is most likely due to the increase in population size and the low amount of precipitation over the summer months.